How to Delete Files on Mac? – Permanently Delete Trash!

 In an SSD-based Mac, it is pretty straightforward to do away with trash permanently.
 All you need to do is right-click to delete the unwanted files or drag them to the Trash bin.
 Then, go to the ‘Trash’ icon and select ‘Empty Trash’ or ‘Delete Permanently.’

-Further, if you still feel anxious about the absolute deletion of your files, you can make use of CleanMyMac to ensure 100% non-recovery of deleted data.
+Further, if you still feel anxious about the absolute deletion of your files, you can use CleanMyMac to ensure 100% non-recovery of deleted data.
 This software has a free trial and costs $39.99 for annual usage.
 Follow the given steps to erase the data with CleanMyMac:

 • Firstly, download and install the application ‘CleanMyMac’ on your Mac.